sorare/api/README.md

   }
 ```

-`YOUR_AUD` is a mandatory string parameter that should help identify your app
+`YOUR_AUD` is a mandatory string parameter that helps identifying your app.
+Also, tokens generated with an `aud` are scoped to this `aud`.
+We recommend to use an `aud` reflecting the name of your app - like `myrealappname` - to make it easier to debug & track.

-You can then pass it to all next requests through the following headers :
+You shall then pass it to all next requests through the following headers:
 ```
 Authorization: Bearer YOUR_TOKEN
 JWT-AUD: YOUR_AUD